pytorch-fdn/ambassador-program/README.md

 If a nomination is accepted, the individual or organization will be contacted with further details.
 Approved nominations are managed in a private repository for program coordination.

 ### Where can I discuss ideas and give feedback?
-You can participate in discussions and share feedback [here](https://github.com/pytorch-fdn/foundation-initiative/issues/new?template=feedback.yml&title=%5BFeedback%5D%20)
+You can share feedback [here](https://github.com/pytorch-fdn/foundation-initiative/issues/new?template=feedback.yml&title=%5BFeedback%5D%20)

 ### How can I stay updated on new programs?
 Stay tuned to this repository for announcements, or follow official PyTorch Foundation channels for updates.